Okay. Deep breath. Things are about to get technical.

 SRAM's Double Tap shifters use a single paddle to handle shifting: a small tap will release a gear for a downshift while a longer push will upshift one, two, or three cogs at once.
 One suspects that absent Shimano shifter patents they might have chosen something a little more intuitive- but it is easy enough to adjust to.
 Feel-wise, SRAM sits somewhere between Shimano and Campagnolo on the smooth-to-agricultural (or Lexus-to-Ferrari?) scale.
 We spec 10-42t cassettes on our Force 1 and Rival 1 builds for the range they offer.

-Because we're shooting for a 1:1 low gear, the low speeds are the same (60RPM netting a brisk walking pace) but sustainably topping out at around 36mph (about the same as a 50x12).
+Because we're usually aiming for a 1:1 low gear on our gravel bikes, the low speeds are the same (60RPM netting a brisk walking pace) but Force 1 realistically tops out at around 36mph (roughly the same as a 50x12).
 The Force and Rival groups have 11 non-overlapping ratios, down about a third on the Ultegra's 16.
 Overall, the Force 1x group has a 420% range- 98% of the Ultegra group above.

 If I don't need to spend large amounts of time over 35mph, then it's a no-brainer- right?
 Of course, nothing comes for free and there are other factors to be aware of.
 Yes, ergonomics and aesthetics play a role and there are efficiency losses in that 10t cog, but the biggest complaint with single-ring drivetrains tends to be the steps between gears.
 More on that in a moment.

 Finally, we have Shimano's just-released (and not-yet-readily-available) GRX group.
 As an 8xx-series group it should be on par with Ultegra, with more gravel-oriented gearing and an XT-level clutched derailleur.
 So its pedigree is excellent.